Tenants in Common or Joint Tenancy – day, evening and weekends – cost effective option – approved will writing service

 Tenants in Common or Joint Tenancy ?

-Joint tenancy can be referred to as joint ownership of property and all the owners have equal and undivided share in the property.
-Joint tenancy clearly defines that what happens when the owners dies.
+Joint tenancy can be referred to as joint ownership of property and all the owners have an equal and undivided share in the property.
+Joint tenancy clearly defines that what happens when the owners die.

 Rights of Survivorship